Latest Update: 5th January 2021

 We’ll adhere to restrictions relating to hotel capacity and, while social distancing restrictions are required, our bistro will be available to hotel guests in the first instance.
 Reservations for other guests on the farm and visitors will only be made available when the requirements of hotel guests have been met.

-We have taken all necessary measures to reduce contact, ensure hygiene standards and social distancing.
+The Bistro is now reservation only and we have taken all necessary measures to reduce contact, ensure hygiene standards and social distancing.
 These include:

 Tables will be positioned the required distance apart in line with the latest government guidelines.